psychemedia/storytelling-notes/gambrinus-telling.md

 And Gambrinus' bird sang its refrains, not just with perfect repetition, but far faster than any other bird had ever done before, or even been spoken of doing.
 But more than that, Gambrinus' bird gave a perfect performance of over 900 times in one hour (950, at least).
 And so even at vinkensport, Gambrinus would always take first prize, as well as the winnings from a hefty side bet he'd always manage to place too.

-Anyway, Gambrinus won competitions with his finch for miles aroud, and with all the other games of skill and chance, he was soon very __wealthy__ indeed.
+Anyway, Gambrinus won competitions with his finch for miles around, and with all the other games of skill and chance, he was soon very __wealthy__ indeed.

 When he returned home, he could afford to be seen in all the __best places__ around town.
 In all the places that Flandrine might be seen.
 One day he saw her.
 He was still handsome, although his stare had something of a manic look about it as his eyes darted around the room, looking for any opportunity to try out his luck.
 But when he saw Flandrine, he was all focus.